ChrisMuray/MovementMage/README.md

 That was no mana potion - it was a bottle of Powerfully Potent Poison!!!
 Help the mage navigate back to his alchemical laboratory before his time in this realm is cut short!

 ## Controls (so far)
-Fireball - left click
+Move - WASD

+Crouch - CTRL

+Grapple - Left Click

-Ice Path - right click
+Ice Path - Right Click

+Fireball - F

-Repulsor - R
+Repulsor - R to lauch, R again to explode

-Crouch - control